 - Gates and boundaries are secure and fencing is in good repair

-- Adequate supply of fresh water provided
+- Adequate supply of fresh clean water

-- Check and remove any poisonous plants
+- Check for and remove any poisonous plants

 - Check for and remove any rubbish or dangerous objects